SWG56/SWG56/README.md

 > Demonstrating common web security flaws in a safe, educational setting with MySQL backends.

 > 💣 *Custom Ransomware Simulation*
-> A simulation built for academic learning that mimics file encryption, popup alerts, and timed shutdowns (non-malicious).
+> A simulation built for academic learning that mimics file encryption, pop-up alerts, and timed shutdowns (non-malicious).

 ---